The well-posedness of the Cauchy problem for the Dirac operator on globally hyperbolic manifolds with timelike boundary: Local well-posedness of the Cauchy problem

-\begin{remark} If we choose an initial data $\h$ resp. $\f$ with compact support in the interior of $\Sigma_0$ resp. $\M$, the compatibility condition is automatically satisfied.
+\begin{remark} If we choose initial data $\h$ and $\f$ with compact support in the interior of $\Sigma_0$ resp. $\M$, the compatibility condition is automatically satisfied.
 Actually for $\f$ it is enough to be zero in a neighborhood of $\partial \Sigma_0\subset \M$. \end{remark}

+Since the compatibility equation~\eqref{compatibility cond} is an 'if and only if'-criterion for smoothness, we can use iteratively already obtained smoothness for $U_p$ with $t(p)<s$ to obtain that the initial data on $U_q$ with $t(p)=s$ fulfills the compatibility criterion as well.
+That way we will obtain smoothness on the full time strip: